 The aim of the CICBP is to improve the effectiveness of existing coral reef conservation programs by removing barriers to the uptake of coral taxonomy.
 The Program has developed capacity building Teach Yourself resources based around the Coral Finder with its new visual approach to learning corals that works underwater and on land.

-In 2010 the Program has focused on:
+The Program has focused on:

 1. Proof of concept regarding this new approach to coral identification training